Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Introduction

 Simulations of swimming in viscoelastic fluids involving large amplitude gaits \cite{teran2010viscoelastic,thomases2017role,spagnolie2013locomotion} show substantially different swimming speeds than those found in low amplitude simulations and asymptotic analyses \cite{fu2007theory,fu2008beating,LAUGA:2007,fu2009swimming,riley2014enhanced,elfring2016effect}.
 Concentration of polymer elastic stress at the tips of slender objects has been seen in numerical simulations of flagellated swimmers in viscoelastic fluids \cite{teran2010viscoelastic,thomases2014mechanisms,thomases2017role,li2017flagellar}, and it is thought that the presence of these large stresses is related to the observed differences in behavior at low and high amplitude.
 We recently explained the origin of the stress concentration at the tips of steady, translating cylinders \cite{li2019orientation}.
 The tips of swimmers, however, experience unsteady oscillating motion.
 This paper analyzes oscillatory extensional flows, which are similar to the flows around bending objects, and it identifies parameter regimes which lead to the presence of large concentrated stresses.

 In Fig.\ \ref{fig:TWALR} we present results similar to those from \cite{thomases2014mechanisms,thomases2017role} which compare low and high amplitude undulatory swimmers in a 2D Stokes-Oldroyd-B fluid.
-In Fig.\ \ref{fig:TWALR} (a)-(b) we show the scaled strain energy density (trace of the stress) for both low and high $\De$ and amplitude.
-Large stress accumulation at the tail only occurs in the high $\De,$ high amplitude case.
-In Fig.\ \ref{fig:TWALR}(c)-(d) we plot the maximum strain energy density and normalized swimming speed as a function of $\De.$ In both the stress response and normalized swimming speed, the high amplitude behavior is very different from the low amplitude behavior at high $\De.$ At low $\De,$ low and high amplitude motion results in similar normalized swimming speed, but significant slow downs are seen for the high amplitude swimmers where the stress is also very high.
+In Fig.\ \ref{fig:TWALR} (a)-(b) we show the scaled strain energy density (trace of the stress) for both low and high Deborah number and amplitude.
+The Deborah number is the polymer relaxation time scaled by the flow time-scale, and is denoted by $\De.$ Large stress accumulation at the tail only occurs in the high $\De,$ high amplitude case.
+In Fig.\ \ref{fig:TWALR}(c)-(d) we plot the maximum strain energy density and swimming speed (normalized by the swimming speed in a Newtonian fluid) as a function of $\De.$ In both the stress response and normalized swimming speed, the high amplitude behavior is very different from the low amplitude behavior at high $\De.$ At low $\De,$ low and high amplitude motion results in similar normalized swimming speed, but significant slow downs are seen for the high amplitude swimmers where the stress is also very high.

 Translating cylinders in a viscoelastic fluid exhibit a Weissenberg number transition from low to high stress concentration at the cylinder tips \cite{li2019orientation}.
-The Weissenberg number is the polymer relaxation time scaled by the flow strain rate.
+The Weissenberg number, $\Wi,$ is the polymer relaxation time scaled by the flow strain rate.
 This transition is similar to the coil-stretch transition found for viscoelastic fluids at steady extensional points.
-Undulatory swimmers are oscillating as well as translating, and the Deborah number, the polymer relaxation time scaled by the flow time-scale, is typically reported as the relevant non-dimensional relaxation time in this case.
+Undulatory swimmers are oscillating as well as translating, and the Deborah number is typically reported as the relevant non-dimensional relaxation time in this case.
 Here we show that the fluid near tips of oscillating filaments in 2D experience oscillating extension along particle trajectories, and both Deborah number and Weissenberg number are important.
 Our results extend known transitions in $\Wi$ at steady extensional stagnation points to oscillating extensional points, and the $\Wi$ transition becomes $\De$ dependent in this case.
 The need to report both $\De$ and $\Wi$ has been well appreciated in the engineering community, see \cite{dealy2010weissenberg,poole2012deborah} for nice discussions of these two parameters, but it has not been noted before in the context of micro-organism locomotion in viscoelastic fluids.